urisolve/circuiteditor-v1/docs/Schematic.md

 - Global: The position relative to the origin of the schematic/canvas.

 - Relative: The position relative to the origin of its parent element.
+Ranges from 0 to 1.

 ```ts
 interface Position {